nullpointerexceptionkek/Discord-DynamicRP/README.md

 ### Attention: All previously posted release and pre-release versions are outdated.
 In the meantime, please pull the latest stable branch as I continue to work on version 1.0.

-## You are currently in the development branch.
-The application might be unstable.
+## You are currently in the Stable branch.

 ## Features